ZhongLIFR/ZhongLIFR.github.io/_pages/about.md

   - /about.html
 ---

-My name is Zhong Li, and I am a final-year Ph.D. candidate in Computer Science at Leiden University, affiliated with the [EDA Lab](https://eda.liacs.nl/).
-I am fortunate  to be supervised  by Dr. [Matthijs van Leeuwen](https://scholar.google.com/citations?user=GGLwU28AAAAJ&hl=en&oi=ao) (daily supervisor, promotor) and Prof. Dr. [Thomas Bäck](https://scholar.google.com/citations?hl=en&user=x7LEID0AAAAJ) (promotor).
-I worked as a visiting PhD researcher in the [DAML](https://www.cs.cit.tum.de/en/daml/home/) group at Technical University of Munich in 2024, supervised by Prof. Dr. [Stephan Günnemann](https://scholar.google.de/citations?user=npqoAWwAAAAJ&hl=en).
+My name is Zhong Li, and I am a postdoc in Computer Science at Leiden University, affiliated with the [EDA Lab](https://eda.liacs.nl/).
+Before this, I did my PhD with Dr. [Matthijs van Leeuwen](https://scholar.google.com/citations?user=GGLwU28AAAAJ&hl=en&oi=ao) (daily supervisor, promotor) and Prof. Dr. [Thomas Bäck](https://scholar.google.com/citations?hl=en&user=x7LEID0AAAAJ) (promotor) at Leiden University.
+During my PhD, I worked as a visiting PhD researcher in the [DAML](https://www.cs.cit.tum.de/en/daml/home/) group at Technical University of Munich in 2024, supervised by Prof. Dr. [Stephan Günnemann](https://scholar.google.de/citations?user=npqoAWwAAAAJ&hl=en).

 Research Interest
 ======
-I am interested in the field of Data Mining and Machine Learning.
+I am interested in the field of Data Mining and Machine Learning, especially trustworthy AI.

+For my postdoc, I focus on trustworthy generative models: "when the generative models are able to provide insights into the underlying mechanisms of the data they generate, we should also provide such insights on the models themselves."
+I am working on some topics like:
+ * **Understanding of Unsupervised Learning**: Why Self-Supervised Learning works (or not)?
+How to improve it?
+ * **Diffusion Models**: How to better extend diffusion models for tabular and/or discrete data? and What are they actually learning?

 During my PhD, I work on **trustworthy anomaly detection**, with a focus on but not limited to complex data such as event sequence and graph-structured data for smart manufacturing.
 More concretely, I aim to improve the following aspects of anomaly detection methods:
  * **Accuracy**: make anomaly detection models more accurate, especially with high-dimensional, unstructured, multimodal data;
  * **Explainability**: make anomaly detection models more understandable for humans;
  * **Generalizability**: make anomaly detection models work reliably under changing conditions such as data distribution shifts, uncharted hyperarameter configurations, and the presence of adversarial perturbations.

-Currently, my research focus is gradually shifting to:
- * **Data-Centric LLMs**: how to achieve better LLMs with significantly less data?
- * **Understanding of Unsupervised Learning**: Why Self-Supervised Learning works (or not)?
-How to improve it?
- * **Diffusion Models**: How to better extend diffusion models for tabular and/or discrete data?

 Recent News